bertoramos6/bertoramos6/README.md

 ## I love soccer and software!
 - I'm currently a third year Software Engineering student at the Universidad Complutense de Madrid 📖👨‍💻
 - I have completed a full-stack coding bootcamp [Hack A Boss][HackaBoss] 💻
-- My favorite team is Atlético de Madrid 🔴⚪ and I had the opportunity to intern with them as a Digital Development intern during my Spring 2023 semester
+- My favorite team is Atlético de Madrid 🔴⚪️ and I had the opportunity to intern with them as a Digital Development intern during my Spring 2023 semester
+- I was an Amazon Intern in the summer of 2023.
+I worked in the Kindle Library team in Madrid, developing the Front-End for an internal app to analyze the kindle logs

 ### Connect with me: